jeff-hykin/better-cpp-syntax/README.md

 - Improved scope resultion `::` syntax
 - Highlighting of templated function calls `aFunction<int>(arguments)`
 - Template definition syntax highlighting (including C++ 2020 syntax)
+- Additional specificity for many existing tags
 - Tags for the colon in ranged-based for loops
-- Additional specificity for many existing tags
-- Many more features
+- Many other features

 ## Is this finished?
 Can I contribute?
 This project is still just getting started.
 The ruby code is very much a work in progress.
 It's probably going to be another month before the structure is created.
 Once the structure is established, maintainance and contributions will be easy.